My words of warning to all freelancers, copywriters, bloggers, and digital experts …

 - If you receive money via PayPal, don’t click the link sent – go to your account via https://www.paypal.com/uk/home and make sure the funds have been received.

 - A final tip: monitor your credit report on Experian in case someone has got hold of your details and is claiming to be you.

-If you’ve experienced something similar with ‘wildlife photographer’ Alex Jones of The Wildlife Studio, please email me so that incidents can be cross-referenced and the fraud bureau can build up their case with concerns on several levels: for freelancers, for photographers, and for people buying the photos.
+If you’ve experienced something similar with ‘wildlife photographer’ Alex Jones of The Wildlife Studio (who has now set up another site offering photographic safaris, digital photography courses and private guided safaris in Africa), please email me so that incidents can be cross-referenced and the Action Fraud bureau can build up their case with concerns on several levels: for freelancers, for photographers, and for people buying the photos.